What to do and see in Budapest in February ?

 In the evening departing at 19:45, you can enjoy a two and a half hour cruise on the Danube accompanied by a four-course dinner and the musical performance of local Hungarian artists (November to February with advanced departure at 19:00).

-SPARTY bath parties at the Széchényi baths in february
+SPARTY parties at the Széchenyi baths in February 2023

-The Széchenyi Baths host the Sparty parties on Saturday evenings, (February 8, 15 22 and 29, 2020) in their outdoor baths.
+The Széchenyi Baths host the Sparty parties on Saturday evenings in their outdoor baths.
 In this impressive setting you will experience animations, dancers, 3D projections and DJs live sets for a unique winter evening !
-Information and tickets are on the site, Spartybooking.

 Video of the Sparty event: